predictive-powers 0.6.0

 Tools

 To allow agents to use tools, they must be wrapped into a Capability which needs to be attached to the agent.
 Capabilities allow tools that work together to be grouped into a single functionality.
-Future version of the library will provide a set of out-of-the box capabilities.

-An agent with attached capabilities can decide at any time in the conversation to invoke one or more of the tools it can access.
+An agent with attached capabilities can decide at any time to invoke one or more of the tools it can access.
 When this happens, the chat message returned by the agent will contain one or more parts which are instances of ToolCall; each call will indicate the tool being invoked and the parameters to pass to it.
 It is the developer’s responsibility to execute the tool calls and return results to the agent, using a ToolCallResult.

 The below code exemplifies the entire process of creating a custom tool, making it accessible to an agent, and handling corresponding calls.
-It starts by creating a tool (GetCurrentWeatherTool) that returns the weather in a given location, provided by the agent.
+It starts by creating a tool (GetCurrentWeatherTool) that returns the weather in a given location provided by the agent.
 Notice that, to define function parameters, we use schema annotations on an ad-hoc class; alternatively, you can create a list of ToolParameters, if you find that more convenient.
 The code then adds the function to a capability that is attached to the agent.
 Finally, the code includes a conversation loop where it checks whether the agent issues any tool call; when this happens, the function is invoked and its results returned to the agent.

 Notice how the below code works without change regardless: